cosmos/cosmos-sdk/docs/gaia/delegator-guide-cli.md

 5. Choose the 12 words option
 6. Input each of the words you got during the fundraiser, in the correct order.

 Your ledger is now correctly set up with your fundraiser mnemonic!
+Do not loose this mnemonic!
+If your ledger is compromised, you can always restore a new device again using the same mnemonic.

 Next, click [here](#using-a-ledger-device) to generate an account.

 #### On a computer

 **NOTE: It is more secure to perform this action on an offline computer**

-To restore an account using a fundraiser mnemonic, use the following command:
+To restore an account using a fundraiser mnemonic and store the associated encrypted private key on a computer, use the following command:

 ```
 gaiacli keys add <yourKeyName> --recover
 ```

+You will be prompted to input a passphrase that is used to encrypt the private key of account `0` on disk.
+Each time you want to send a transaction, this password will be required.
+If you loose the password, you can always recover the private key with the mnemonic.

 - `<yourKeyName>` is the name of the account.
 It is a reference to the account number used to derive the key pair from the mnemonic.
 You will use this name to identify your account when you want to send a transaction.
 - You can add the optional `--account` flag to specify the path (`0`, `1`, `2`, ...) you want to use to generate your account.
 By default, account `0` is generated.